Variable Life Insurance Explained: Investment Risks and Returns

 Fees and Expenses in Variable Life Insurance

 Variable life insurance policies carry multiple layers of fees that can significantly impact cash value growth and overall policy performance.
-Understanding these costs is essential before purchasing coverage.
+Understanding these costs is essential before purchasing coverage, and the SEC requires every variable policy prospectus to itemize them in detail.

 Premium Loads and Insurance Charges

-A percentage of each premium payment, typically 3-11%, is deducted before investing in sub-accounts.
+A percentage of each premium payment is deducted before investing in sub-accounts, often higher in the first 1 to 10 years before declining or ending.
 For example, on an $8,000 annual premium, a 6% load would reduce the invested amount to $7,520.
 This immediate reduction affects long-term accumulation potential.

 Monthly cost of insurance (COI) charges cover the death benefit protection and increase with age.
-These charges are often higher than comparable term life insurance rates because permanent policies include cash value components.
-Administrative fees of $5-$10 per month cover policy maintenance and recordkeeping costs.
+These charges are often higher than comparable term insurance rates because permanent policies include cash value components.
+Administrative fees of $5 to $15 per month cover policy maintenance and recordkeeping costs, sometimes higher in the first policy year.

 Investment Management and M&E Charges

-Each sub-account charges annual management fees, usually around 1% of assets, similar to mutual fund expense ratios.
+Each sub-account charges annual management fees, typically ranging from 0.40% to 1.50% of assets depending on whether funds are index-based or actively managed.
 These fees apply to your entire cash value balance and compound over time, significantly affecting long-term returns.

-Mortality and expense (M&E) charges cover the insurance component and guarantees, typically ranging from 0.5% to 1.82% of assets annually.
-The SEC caps most M&E charges at 0.9% to protect consumers.
+Mortality and expense (M&E) charges cover the insurance component and guarantees, typically running 0.60% to 1.50% of separate account value annually in current 2026 products.
 These charges compensate the insurer for guaranteeing the minimum death benefit regardless of investment performance.
+Always review the policy's fee table in the prospectus before purchasing.

 Additional Policy Costs

-Surrender charges apply if you cancel the policy within the first 10-15 years, typically starting at 10% and declining annually.
-Policy loan interest charges apply when borrowing against cash value, usually 4-8% annually.
-Optional rider fees provide additional benefits like long-term care coverage or accidental death benefits but increase overall costs.
+Surrender charges apply if you cancel the policy within the first 7 to 15 years, typically starting high in year one and declining to zero.
+Policy loan interest charges apply when borrowing against cash value, usually 4% to 8% annually.
+Optional rider fees for benefits like living benefits or accidental death coverage increase overall costs but can add valuable protection.

 Fee Impact on Returns